modelstar-labs/docs/docs/quickstart/index.md

 :::danger

-Don't forget to remove this file from your version control, since it contains sensitive information.
+Don't commit this file to your version control, since it contains sensitive information.
+The best way is to add it to gitignore file.

 :::

 First, you configure a named session, which will contain the details of your account you will be working with.
 As an example, here we are using a Snowflake account, and naming the session as `snowflake-test`, which contains the account details.
 You will later use this session name when starting a modelstar session.

-## Start your Modelstar session
+#### Ping Snowflake

 The `modelstar` command line interface is available when you installed Modelstar in the first step.
 We can now start a Modelstar session from your terminal.
 Run the following: